Our Values

 We have been thinking about this for a while and believe that is not a single solution to arrive into, but a question to ask and respond to each time we budget.

-Katherine Kiefer Stark’s time is an in-kind contribution.
+Katherine Kiefer Stark’s administrative time is an in-kind contribution.

-“I am middle class with financial stability through my husband, who works for Clorox and has excellent health insurance, and through my own work as adjunct faculty at Widener University.” -- KKS
+“I am middle class with financial stability through my husband, who works for Campbell’s and has excellent health insurance, and through my own work as an independent contractor.” -- KKS